Jonathan L. Friedmann, Ph.D.

 Of course, interconnectivity is not limited to music.
 Naturalist John Muir expanded the notion in his reflective tome, My First Summer in the Sierras (1911), about his experiences in Yosemite in 1869.
 In that all-encompassing environment, surrounded by intricately vibrant meadows and mountain ranges, Muir realized: “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.”
 (An earlier version, from his journal dated July 27, 1869, records: “When we try to pick out anything by itself we find that it is bound fast by a thousand invisible cords that cannot be broken, to everything in the universe.”)

 Muir’s takeaway from that first summer applies equally to music: “the lessons of unity and inter-relation.”
-Every rock, tree, insect, bird, stream, lake, and flower are at the same time distinct yet inextricable.
+Every rock, tree, insect, bird, stream, lake, and flower is at the same time distinct yet inextricable.
 None of these elements can exist independent from the others, and each invites us “to come and learn something of its history and relationship.”
 As a generative art form, constantly modified by interactions between musicians and musical ideas, music has a history and genealogy extending far beyond any single note, phrase, pattern, or tune.
 As a product of human activity and an element of human culture, music is “hitched” to everything that constitutes life itself—physically, intellectually, and spiritually.

 Visit Jonathan’s website to keep up on his latest endeavors, browse his book and article archives, and listen to sample compositions.